vzhang90/Kickstarter_Analysis/README.md

 Outcomes based on goals line chart shows an inverse relation between percentage successful and percentage failed.
 As the pledge goal amount becomes incrementally larger, the overall percentage successful decreases while the overall percentage failed increases.

-Throughout analyzing this Kickstarter_Analysis.xlsx, this data set can be challenging in its lack of further trend analysis.
+Throughout analyzing this data set, it can be very limited in its lack of further trend analysis.
 With the two month surge in Successful Theater Outcomes by Launch Date, it would be highly recommended to further analyze the correlation between Outcomes and Years with T-tests.
 Visually, it would be highly recommended to included a correlation co-efficient and trend line associated with each legend.